figueiredo-uideveloper/js-tdd-course/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/figueiredo-uideveloper/js-tdd-course/blob/master/CONTRIBUTING.MD) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/figueiredo-uideveloper/js-tdd-course/tags).

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Leandro Figueiredo** - *Initial work* - [FigueiredoUiDeveloper](https://github.com/figueiredo-uideveloper)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/figueiredo-uideveloper/js-tdd-course/contributors) who participated in this project.

 ## License